Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Numerical Optimization

-Since the inequalities we seek to optimily violate are polynomial, and since the space of quantum-accessible distributions is non-convex, we employ a number of optimization methods consecutivey in an attempt to avoid pitfalls associated with local minima or ill-conditioned convergence.
-Specifically, the BFGS method~\cite[p.142]{Nocedal_2000} and the Nelder-Mead simplex method~\cite[p.238]{Nocedal_2000} were used along with a method called Basin Hopping~\cite{Wales_1997}, which is a hybrid between simulated annealing and gradient descent-based methods.
+Since the inequalities we seek to optimally violate are polynomial, and since the space of quantum-accessible distributions is nonconvex, we employ a number of optimization methods consecutively in an attempt to avoid pitfalls associated identifying local minima and ill-conditioned convergence.
+Specifically, the Broyden-Fletcher-Goldfarb-Shanno method~\cite[p.142]{Nocedal_2000} and the Nelder-Mead simplex method~\cite[p.238]{Nocedal_2000} were used along with a method called Basin Hopping~\cite{Wales_1997}, which is a hybrid between simulated annealing and gradient-descent-based methods.

-Nevertheless, we strongly caution against misinterpreting the numerical optima present in \cref{sec:optima} as if our findings represent genuine global-maxima of violation.
-Evidence for the unreliability of our numerical methods is the following: when supplied with randomly sampled initial parameters, \emph{all} optimization methods consistently converged to \emph{saturating} the target inequalities, instead of violating it!
+Nevertheless, we strongly caution against misinterpreting the numerical optima present in \cref{sec:optima} as if our findings represent genuine global maxima of violation.
+Evidence for the unreliability of our numerical methods is the following: When supplied with randomly sampled initial parameters, \emph{all} optimization methods consistently converged to \emph{saturating} the target inequalities, instead of violating it!
 This, even though we \emph{know} that all the inequalities we consider \emph{do} admit quantum violation, namely by $\prob[\fritz]$.
-To achieve inequality violation, we found ourselves forced to seed the numerical method with initial parameters such that the initial point of the optimization was close to $\prob[\fritz]$.

-The fact that the \emph{final} points of optimization as returned by our numerical methods are invariably also close to $\prob[\fritz]$ makes interpreting the results somewhat murky.
-Could it be that the inequality's global maximum is, in-fact, not far from $\prob[\fritz]$?
+To achieve inequality violation, we found ourselves forced to initialize the numerical optimizer with parameters that were nearby (in parameter space) to parameters which generate the Fritz distribution $\prob[\fritz]$.
+Upon doing so, it was observed that the numerical methods converged invariably to parameters which generated distributions similar to $\prob[\fritz]$ (see~\cref{fig:maximum_violation_I_1} for instance); consequently making interpreting the results somewhat murky.
+Could it be that the inequality's global maximum is in fact not far from $\prob[\fritz]$?
 Or is this a limitation of the ill-conditioned nature of the optimization?
 The phenomena is likely due to a combination of both effects.